Frequently Asked Questions (IBDP)

 Students need to have a strong academic background with an enthusiasm to participate in lessons and everyday school life.
 This includes an entrance test to gauge the student’s cognitive abilities.
 It is strongly recommended however that students have at least 5 A’s at IGCSE level or equivalent.

-For more details on the enrolment process, please click here: IBDP Registration Form
+For more details on the enrolment process, please click here: IBDP Application for Admission Form

 Higher level studies consist of 240 hours of taught contact time and standard level studies 150 hours of taught contact time.
 The higher level subjects enable the students to go further with their studies and specialise to a certain extent.
 The students will take 3 subjects at standard level and 3 subjects at higher level.
 A higher level course is highly recommended for the subject the student would like to take at university.